+The types and amounts of these poisons, or cyanotoxins, produced depend on the species of cyanobacteria and the size of the bloom.
 The U.S. Environmental Protection Agency has identified numerous toxins produced by certain types of blue-green algae.
 Ingested cyanotoxins that attack the liver can create abdominal pain, vomiting, diarrhea, an inflamed and bleeding liver, pneumonia or kidney damage and might even promote tumor growth.
 Another set of cyanotoxins attacks the nervous system and can cause tingling, numbness, a burning sensation, drowsiness, incoherence, paralysis or death.
 Skin contact with cyanotoxins can cause irritation of the skin, eyes, throat, nose or respiratory tract.

 Blue-green algae isn't all bad, however.
 Some cyanobacteria—those that don't produce toxins—can actually improve the quality of bodies of water by converting carbon dioxide into oxygen and by making nitrogen available to plants, a process called nitrogen fixation.
 These actions support the growth of plants and the animals that eat them.